The Bankrate promise

 - Your current account balance

 - Whether you fear collection actions, because workplace retirement plans provide creditor protection that IRAs don’t

 - The quality of your new company’s retirement plan versus your former plan in terms of investment options, fees and whether loans are permitted

 - Investment options available to you in an IRA outside of your employer’s plan

 The good news is that you don’t have to make any decisions about your existing 401(k) immediately.
 You may want to speak with a financial advisor first to discuss your options.

 What you should do right away, regardless of the 401(k) balance in your old plan, and as early as your first day at the new job, is to sign up for your new company’s 401(k) plan.
 Even if your new employer has an automatic opt-in feature that does not kick in for one to three months — and if you rely on that, rather than taking the initiative — you can miss 30 to 90 days of contributions and matching funds, Bogosian advises.

 After six months, you’ve got a handle on the job, know you’re going to stay and have some experience with your new plan.
 You’re now in a better position to compare your last 401(k) plan with this new one, including the diversity of the investments and the costs.

 But what happens if the balance in your old 401(k) is less than $5,000?
-Your former employer may force you out of the plan by placing your funds in an IRA in your name or “cashing you out” and sending you a check.
+Your former employer may force you out of the plan by placing your funds in an IRA in your name, or “cashing you out” and sending you a check, if your balance is less than $1,000.

 Some companies have recently adopted auto-portability, meaning your small balance may automatically transfer to your new employer’s plan.
 Check with your HR Department or plan sponsor to see if this applies.
 In any case, the SECURE Act 2.0 allows small 401(k) balances to be transferred into a default IRA that can then be transferred to your new employer’s plan.